carlosdummy14/supplies/README.md

 - Refacto Item components, use only one
 - Refacto INC-DEC items
 - Unify Yup validation schemas
+- Refacto cart store to use name of item instead id
+- Save state of cart in local session

 #### Fix
-- Stiky buttons on cart when is empty
-- Not enougth items for all items in cart

 Thanks https://iconos8.es/ for some beautiful assets